 Maybe iOS needs mouse support

 I know this sounds crazy and it might be a little controversial, but I'd actually like to see mouse support in iOS.
 That way I could sit down at a desk with a keyboard and a mouse and use the iPad more effectively.
 I think the pencil is part way towards this, but it’s not the real deal.
-I like using the pencil to interactive with the iPad.
+I like using the pencil to interact with the iPad.
 It might be because it’s more comfortable, as well as the fact the pencil gets in the way less.
 It's perfect for scrolling lists and tapping buttons.
 I’ve heard other people say this too, so I know it's not just me.

 Maybe the answer is native iOS app support in OS X. If Apple swap to ARM based processors on the Macs at some point (and I think they will) this could become a reality.